vivienneobrien/search-anything/README.md

 # Search Anything

-> An API to search for most everything
+> An API to search for almost everything

 ## How